dreamplayerzhang/vcbld/README.md

-	"libDirectory" : "lib", // Name of your lib directory "outputDirectory" : "bin", // Name your output directory "compilerDefines" : [], // an array of any -D arguments you want to pass to the compiler "compilerFlags" : ["-Werror"], // an array of any compiler flags "linkerFlags" : ["-lstdc++fs"] // an array of any linker flags }
+	"libDirectory" : "lib", // Name of your lib directory "outputDirectory" : "bin", // Name your output directory "compilerDefines" : [], // an array of any -D arguments you want to pass to the compiler "compilerFlags" : ["-lstdc++fs"], // an array of any compiler flags "linkerFlags" : [] // an array of any linker flags }
 ```
 The resulting dynamic library extension depends on the used compiler. libname.so for gcc and libname.dylib for clang.